danielq1985/si_expansion_public/README.md

 For frequency count and monetary sum our top performing zips have the greatest degree of variance.

-For our low performing zips we can see the min frequency is 1 and the max is 36.
+Our low performing zips have the smallest degree of variance - we can see the min frequency is 1 and the max is 36.
 This may be caused by out-of-state customers with rental properties.

 ## Where are our top performers?